-Let's look at an example: Develop a personal support network of mentors, accountability partners, and sponsors by the end of my first year in my new job role.
+Let's look at an example: Develop a personal support network of faculty, staff, and peers by the end of my first year at Wake Forest.
 Now a mentee can write out an action plan to achieve that goal, including action steps.
 A sample action plan is included below.